 SYMMETRY Neuro-PT benefits include:

-We offer additional opportunities for rehabilitation through directly retraining the brain, correcting the root cause of the dysregulation and is ideal when utilized with other forms of therapy; such as, psychotherapy, cognitive behavioral therapy, occupational, physical, and relaxation therapy.
-Evidenced-based research show that the results of neurofeedback are long-term with continued improvements once treatment has ended due to the brain is working optimally.
+We offer additional opportunities for rehabilitation through directly retraining the brain, and correcting the root cause of the dysregulation, and is ideal when utilized with other forms of therapy; such as psychotherapy, cognitive behavioral therapy, occupational, physical, and relaxation therapy.
+Evidenced-based research shows that the results of neurofeedback are long-term with continued improvements once treatment has ended due to the brain working optimally.

 Neurofeedback can help improve symptoms in the further areas:

-Neurofeedback is a learning modality by which the brain will retrain its brain wave patterns subsciously throughout the program.
-Ultimately, trainees will see a reduction in undesired symptoms and enhance desired states of functioning depending on the goals of the trainee.
-SYMMETRY Neuro-PT offers in-office training for those local to one of our branches and we have just introduced an @Home Training option at an even better price – at HALF off of what other in-office neurofeedback training providers cost!
+Neurofeedback is a learning modality by which the brain will retrain its brain wave patterns subconsciously throughout the program.
+Ultimately, trainees will see a reduction in undesired symptoms and enhanced desired states of functioning depending on the goals of the trainee.
+SYMMETRY Neuro-PT offers in-office training for those local to one of our branches and we have just introduced an @Home Training option for neurofeedback training at the convenience of your home